 Disadvantages of FAVR car allowances

-Should be administered by a third party.
+A third party should administer the program to ensure compliance.
 FAVR policies can be administered internally, but there are a lot of IRS requirements.

-Car allowance vs. vehicle reimbursement - What's best for you?
+Car allowance vs. mileage reimbursement - What's best for you?

 The answer is…whichever policy allows for full and accurate reimbursement of employees.
 Unfortunately, that eliminates the standard, taxable car allowance as well as the one-size-fits-all mileage rate.
-Instead, you need a non-taxable approach that is flexible enough to account for variations in employee expense needs.
+Instead, you need a non-taxable, flexible approach to account for variations in employee expense needs.

-With inflation affecting the cost of vehicle operation for business, employers are experiencing added pressure to fully reimburse expenses.
-If your organization continues to pay one rate or a car allowance your organization is exposed to:
+With inflation affecting the cost of vehicle operation for business, employers are experiencing added pressure to reimburse expenses fully.
+If your organization continues to pay one rate or a car allowance, your organization is exposed to:

 - Higher attrition rates